Quantum Reidemeister torsion, open Gromov-Witten invariants and a spectral sequence of Oh: The torsion of an acyclic chain complex

 \subsection{Stably-free modules and Whitehead torsion}

-It is possible to define the torsion of bounded acyclic complexes over rings $R$ satisfying the invariant basis property (IBP) - e.g. commutative rings and group rings - as an element of the Whitehead group of that ring, denoted by $K_1(R)$.
-This is ultimately possible because the boundary modules $B_i$ are stably-free (meaning that there exists positive integers $s_i$ and $k_i$ such that $B_i \oplus R^{s_i} \cong R^{k_i}$), by a simple induction argument.
+It is possible to define the torsion of free, bounded acyclic complexes with a preferred basis, over rings $R$ satisfying the invariant basis property (IBP) - e.g. commutative rings and group rings - as an element of the Whitehead group of that ring, denoted by $K_1(R)$.
+This is ultimately possible because the boundary modules $B_i$ are stably-free (meaning that there exist positive integers $s_i$ and $k_i$ such that $B_i \oplus R^{s_i} \cong R^{k_i}$), by a simple induction argument.
 See e.g.\ Cohen \cite[\S 13]{Coh:simple} or \cite[\S 4]{Mil:torsion} for more on this.

 Unfortunately, the same procedure does not work for periodic complexes over such rings, since the boundary modules $B_{[i]}$ are not automatically stably-free, in fact not even projective, as the following examples show.
 Moreover, it is easy to see that $B_{[0]}$ is stably-free if and only if $B_{[1]}$ is.